 Due Date Calculator

-Calculates your estimated due date from your last menstrual period or conception date, adjusting for cycle length and luteal phase.
-Ideal for early pregnancy planning and prenatal appointment scheduling.
+Calculates how many days remain until your estimated due date from how many days ago your last period (or conception) occurred, adjusting for cycle length or luteal phase.

 About this calculator